-1) ENVIRONMENTAL CONSULTANT AND/OR ENVIRONMENTAL CONTROL OFFICER

-The work described in this Method Statement, if carried out according to the methodology described, is satisfactorily mitigated to prevent avoidable environmental harm:
+The work des cribed in this Method NT AND/OR ENVIRONMENTAL CONTROL OFFICER Statement, if carried out according to the methodology to prevent avoidable environmental harm: ?

 (Signed) (Print name)

-(Signed)

-(Print name)

-2) PERSON UNDERTAKING THE WORKS

-I understand the contents of this Method Statement and the scope of the works required of me.
-I further understand that this Method Statement may be amended on application to other signatories and that the ECO will audit my compliance with the contents of this Method Statement

-(Print name) (Signed)

-3) Dawid Kruiper Local Municipality

-The works described in this Method Statement are approved.

 (Signed) (Print name)

-(Designation)

-4) APPROVING AUTHORITY
+Dated:

+I understand to me.
+I further u understand that this M WORKS thod Statement and the scope of the works required of ethod Statement may be amended on application to othe dit my compliance with the contents of this Method

+(Signed) (Print name)

+Dated:

-The works described in this Method Statement are approved.
+• RG FARMING TRAW scribed in this Method AL Statement are approved.

 (Signed) (Print name) (Designation)

+Dated:

+• NG AUTHORITY scribed in this Method Statement are approved.

+(Signed) (Print name) (Designation)

+Dated:

-APPENDIX 6: CONTACTOR: ENVIRONMENTAL DAILY CHECKLIST
+APPENDIX 6.
+CONTACTOR: ENVIRONMENTAL DAILY CHECKLIST ALL LINDIA U. CONTACTOR.
+DAIL!
+CHLCKLIG!